 Securing the bag on the rooftop is simple.
 Two pairs of side straps loop through the roof rails and two straps loop on the crossbars.
 The side straps use quick-release buckles that are simpler to use than slip buckles.

 It’s neat that the bag has carrying handles.
 If you only load the bag with sleeping bags, pillows, blankets, or similar lightweight items, you can carry the whole bag relatively easy.

-YOUR GUIDE TO BUYING A CARGO CARRIER BAG
+YOUR GUIDE TO BUYING A CAR ROOF BAG

 WHAT PEOPLE ARE SAYING